 1. The Vice-Chair of the Commission shall be elected from time to time from among the Commissioners and shall preside at meetings of the Commission and Bureau, or between them, in the absence or in the event of the Chair being unable to act.
 He/she shall on those occasions exercise the powers and duties prescribed for the Chair.
-The Vice-Chair shall be elected for a period of three four years and shall not be eligible for re-election as Vice-Chair until a further period of three four years has elapsed.
-He/she shall, however, remain in office until a successor is elected.
+The Vice-Chair shall be elected for a period of two years and shall not be eligible for re-election as Vice-Chair until a further period of two years has elapsed.
+He/she shall, however, remain in office until a successor is elected, if he/she agrees to do so.